drigofonte/aurora-scraper/docs/backlog.tasks.md

       README.md for each example and complete documentation showing how to scrape single items, lists of items, etc.
 - [x] Test the current examples in the docs/examples folder
-- [ ] Fix schema loading and validation system - implement
-      loadSchemasFromDirectory method in SchemaRegistry and ensure schemas are properly loaded during pipeline initialization.
+- [x] Fix schema loading and validation system - implement loadSchemasFromDirectory method in SchemaRegistry and ensure schemas are properly loaded during pipeline initialization.
 Currently schema validation is disabled as a workaround.
-- [ ] Review the use of schemas in the schemas folder.
+- [x] Review the use of schemas in the schemas folder.
 Could they be deleted or moved to a docs/examples folder?
+COMPLETED: Moved schemas to example-specific directories.
+Each example now has data/, output/, and schemas/ folders.
+- [x] Revise schema validation test cases.
+For example, if strict validation is enabled, when additionalFields are found, an exception should be thrown.
+      COMPLETED: Enhanced SchemaValidator with strict validation mode that throws errors when additional properties are found.
+Added comprehensive test suite covering strict validation scenarios including nested objects, batch validation, and edge cases.
+- [ ] Revise schema validation errors.
+Are they as useful as they can be right now?
 - [ ] Create other local examples listed in the README.md
 - [ ] Create real-world examples listed in the README.md
 - [ ] Remove integration tests using the barcelona events from the pipeline